Jomine Park

 sightseeing

-This park is a natural trail in the Tokyo metropolitan area.
-On the north side, you have Shimokubo Dam (Kanna Lake), and from spring to autumn, many flowers bloom, bringing joy to visiting tourists.
-In addition, about 600 winter cherry trees are planted in the park, which is a rare cherry blossom that blooms from late October to early December, creating a very special atmosphere.
-There are also campsites, restaurants, souvenir shops, BBQ-areas, observation decks, and more.
-A perfect place to enjoy a great day with the family!
+At this park on the Kanto Friendship Trail (Kanto Fureai no Michi), the blooming flowers around the Shimokubo Dam (Lake Kanna), visible from below on the north side, are the delight of many tourists from spring to autumn.
+In addition, around 600 rare winter cherry trees blooming in the park from late October to early December create a very special atmosphere.
+There are also campsites, restaurants, souvenir shops, BBQ areas, observation decks, and more.
+It's the perfect place to enjoy a day of fun with the family!

 Basic Information